ad-freiburg/elevant/README.md

 Inside the running docker container:

-Download Indices for linking and evalutation and viewing results (about 30GB and yes, they are necessary)
+Download Indices for linking and evalutation (about 30GB)

 ```
 make download-all